 - Potential bronchodilator

 - Assists in oil pathways to produce essential fatty acids

 - May help with detoxification, as it is needed for glutathione synthesis

 - Helps insulin to enter cells and enhances insulin receptor sensitivity

 - May help improve metabolic syndrome, a group of conditions which increases the risk of heart disease, stroke and diabetes

 Any supplement label generally declares the amount of elemental magnesium in the product.
 However, because magnesium cannot be absorbed by itself, it must be bound to another substance to help stabilize it.
-The biggest difference in magnesium supplements isn’t the magnesium, rather the complex or complexes that it is bound to.
+The biggest difference in magnesium supplements isn’t the magnesium, but rather the complex or complexes that it is bound to.
 Absorption of magnesium from different forms of supplements varies and some of the molecules or complexes that magnesium is bound to may have their own function in the body.
-Below are some of the most commonly used forms of magnesium:
+To aid in your search for the best magnesium supplement, here are some of the most commonly used forms of magnesium: